apache/royale-docs/create-an-application/optimizations/minification.md

 ### Run your app in release mode often
 Constantly checking that your app works both in debug and release mode is important for finding where you might break your app.

+## Features which effect file size
+In general, only dependencies you need are included in your app when using Royale.
+Usually this means additional classes and the associated code.
+In certain cases, using features will effect the size of *all* your classes because more information will be needed at runtime.
+1. Reflection classes and functions.
+(To do -- needs a page) (i.e. `getDefinitionByName`, `getQualifiedClassName`, etc.) If you use reflection, information about your classes and accessors is needed at runtime.
+This adds significantly to the size of your runtime output.
+If you just need to get the class from an instance you **do not** need reflection (unlike in Flash).
+There is `org.apache.royale.utils.object.classFromInstance()` which helps for this without a reflection dependency.
+2. [AMF](features/loading-external-data/amf).
+AMF uses Reflection under the hood to recreate classes from data at runtime.
+If AMF is important to you, the extra weight might be justified, but make an informed decision.
+3. [Crux](libraries/crux).
+Crux uses Reflection as well.
+If Dependency Injection is your thing, then Crux is a solution, but you should be aware of the cost it brings.